 by eliminating the “spoiler effect” to elect a candidate who appeals to a broad base of voters.
 In our current “plurality” system, candidates can win election despite being the last choice of most voters.
 Ranked Choice Voting guarantees the election of majority winners, whose support extends beyond a narrow base, by requiring the winner to have more than 50% of the vote.
 This is done in a series of “instant runoffs” until one candidate reaches a majority.
 For more detail, see “How Does RCV Work?”

-by encouraging voters to choose their true favorite, without settling for the “lesser of two evils.”
-In our current system, if your favorite candidate is unlikely to win, you have two bad choices: you could cast a “safe” vote for one of the front-runners, to avoid electing the one you like least, or cast a principled but risky vote for your favorite candidate.
-Voters shouldn’t be forced to take sides in this lose-lose dilemma.
-Ranked Choice Voting lets more voters vote for candidates they actually support, not just against the ones they oppose.
+by allowing you to vote for who you really want, without settling for the “lesser of two evils.”
+In our current system, if your favorite candidate is unlikely to win, you have two bad choices: (1) cast a “safe” vote for one of the front-runners, to avoid electing the one you like least, or (2) cast a principled but risky vote for your favorite candidate.
+You shouldn’t be forced to take sides in this lose-lose dilemma.
+Ranked Choice Voting lets you vote for candidates you truly support, not just against the ones you oppose.

 + Promotes Diverse Candidates